CoffeAddict/dndspells-web-scrapping/README.md

 # DND Spells Web Scrapping

-This Node.js code gets data from multiple webpages and prints a HTML File with data
+This Node.js app scraps data from multiple webapps and generates a HTML File with data

 Webpages used: